phoenixnap/k8s-cloud-provider-bmc/README.md

 1. For each service of `type=LoadBalancer` currently in the cluster or added:
    * if an IP block with the appropriate tags exists, and the `Service` already has that IP address affiliated with it, it is ready; ignore
    * if an IP block with the appropriate tags exists, and the `Service` does not have that IP affiliated with it, add it to the [service spec](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.17/#servicespec-v1-core)
-   * if an IP block with the appropriate tags does not exist, but an IP block with unused IPs exists, allocate an IP and add it to the services spec
-   * if an IP block with the appropriate tags does not exist, and no IP block with unused IPs exists, create a new IP block, allocate an IP and add it to the services spec
+   * if an IP block with the appropriate tags does not exist, create a new IP block, allocate an IP and add it to the services spec
 1. For each service of `type=LoadBalancer` deleted from the cluster:
    * find the IP address from the service spec and remove it
-   * remove the Service-specific tag from the IP block
+   * find the block with the appropriate tags and delete it
-   * if no other services are using the IP block, delete the IP block

 ## Core Control Loop